ExoSpaceLabs/hardrt/docs/API_C.md

 ## 🧠 API Overview (C)

-This page summarizes the public C API available in HeaRTOS v0.2.0.
-See `inc/heartos.h` for authoritative declarations.
+This page summarizes the public C API available in HardRT v0.2.0.
+See `inc/hardrt.h` for authoritative declarations.

 ### Types